 Storage

-You can make the dough in advance.
-Store dough well wrapped in an airtight container in the fridge for up to a week before baking, or in the freezer for up to 3 months.
-Defrost dough in the fridge, then bring to room temperature if rolling for cutout cookies.
+The dough can also be made ahead.
+Wrap it well and store in an airtight container in the fridge for up to 1 week, or freeze for up to 3 months.
+When ready to use, defrost in the fridge, then let come to room temperature before rolling.

 📖 Recipe